The Docs development environment

 • scripts/aggregate-changelogs: Aggregates changelog entries into the src/content/changes destination.

-• scripts/update-crd-reference: Generates reference pages for our custom resource definitions in the src/content/reference/management-api destination.
+• scripts/update-crd-reference: Generates reference pages for our custom resource definitions in the src/content/reference/platform-api destination.

 • scripts/update-external-repos: Tutorials that need their own code repository.
 They must have a docs subfolder with the Markdown content and optionally some images.
 Configuration is found in scripts/update-external-repos/repositories.txt.